2011 Jeff Byrd 500

 The 2011 Jeff Byrd 500 presented by Food City was a NASCAR Sprint Cup Series stock car race that was held on March 20, 2011, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 500 laps, it was the fourth race of the 2011 NASCAR Sprint Cup Series.
-The race was won by Kyle Busch, for the Joe Gibbs Racing team.
+The race was won by Kyle Busch for the Joe Gibbs Racing team.
 Carl Edwards finished second, and Jimmie Johnson clinched third.

-There were ten cautions and 17 lead changes among eight different drivers throughout the course of the race.
+There were ten cautions and 17 lead changes among eight different drivers throughout the race.
 It was Busch's first win of the 2011 season, and the 20th of his career.

 Report

 Background

-As a tribute to the late president of the Speedway who died in 2010, longtime race title sponsor K-VA-T Food City, which celebrated the 20th year of race sponsorship in 2011 (as of 2013, the longest continuous sponsorship deal in NASCAR for a race), named the race in his memory, henceforth the Jeff Byrd 500 presented by Food City.
+As a tribute to the late president of the Speedway who died in 2010, longtime race title sponsor K-VA-T Food City, which celebrated the 20th year of race sponsorship in 2011 (as of 2013, the longest continuous sponsorship deal in NASCAR for a race), named the race in his memory.

 The track, Bristol Motor Speedway, is one of five short tracks to hold NASCAR races, the others being Richmond International Raceway, Dover International Speedway, Martinsville Speedway, and Phoenix International Raceway.
 The standard track at Bristol Motor Speedway is a four-turn short track oval that is 0.533 mi long.
 The track's turns are banked from twenty-four to thirty degrees, while the front stretch, the location of the finish line, is banked from six to ten degrees.
 The back stretch also has banking from six to ten degrees.

 Before the race, Tony Stewart was leading the Drivers' Championship with 113 points, tied with Kyle Busch in second.
 Carl Edwards and Juan Pablo Montoya followed in third and fourth with 106 points, three ahead of Ryan Newman and ten ahead of Paul Menard in fifth and sixth.
 Martin Truex Jr. in seventh had 95, the same number of points as Denny Hamlin in eighth.
 They were one point ahead of A. J. Allmendinger in ninth, while Dale Earnhardt Jr. was tenth with 91.
 In the Manufacturers' Championship, Ford was leading with 21 points, three ahead of Toyota in second.
 Chevrolet was placed in third with 16 points, while Dodge followed with 11.
 Jimmie Johnson was the race's defending winner from 2010.